ZiweiZhang0304/Surprise_EFPM/README.md

    - To test external generalizability of the EFPM, you can then select a statistical method to assess the relationship between the EFPM strength time series and the time series of the behavioral variable of interest for your own research question.

 All scripts were written, run, and tested in matlab 2021b.
 No non-standard hardware is required.
-Normal install
+Typical install time will take less than a minute.
+Expected run time for demo takes about 10 mins.